zozs/i/README.md

 ## Uploading files

 Check the [client-side](client-side/) directory in this repo for some examples on how files or screenshots can be uploaded to the server.

+The following examples are included:

+* [screenshot-open.sh](client-side/screenshot-open.sh) Take a screenshot of a selected area of the screen, upload it, and open the resulting URL in the default browser.
+* [screenshot.sh](client-side/screenshot.sh) Take a screenshot of a selected area of the screen, upload it, and copy the resulting URL to the clipboard.
+* [icp](client-side/icp) Upload a file from the terminal using `icp file.txt`, upload it, and open the resulting URL in the default browser.
+* [upload-with-i.desktop](client-side/upload-with-i.desktop) Copy file to `~/.local/share/file-manager/actions/` to add "Upload with i" entry to the context menu in your file manager.
+Needs to be modified with the correct path to `icp` above, on the `Exec` line.

 ### Using curl